-Social media promoting stalking
+Social media promoting Instagram stalking

-Why do some people have profiles we can’t stop clicking?
-Is it really about their fashion sense and fitness advice?
+Why do some people have profiles we can’t stop clicking on?
+Is it really about their fashion sense and fitness advice, or have they mastered the art of photography?
 Isn’t it weird that to stop our own boredom, we keep up with the creative boredom of others?

-Let’s discuss exes, old friends and classmates
+Exes, old friends and classmates

 The same type of checking can be said for old friends.
-If a friendship had a competitive tone, it’s unsurprising why either may secretly continue comparisons through Instagram stalking.
-If a best friend of 10 years ends communication, it’s fascinating to learn your replacement.
-Probably to judge what qualities they share similar and how you differ).
+If a friendship was competitive, it’s unsurprising why either may secretly continue comparisons through Instagram stalking.
+If a life-long best friend ends communication, it’s fascinating to know whose replaced you.
+(Probably to judge what qualities they share and how you differ).

-Another acceptable creepy standard: wasting valuable time hating on a person you most-likely haven’t met.
+Another acceptable creepy standard: wasting valuable time hating on a person you’ve most-likely not met.
 Elle Magazine spoke to a “professor of digital social media” to explain the science.
 Apparently, it’s not about hating a person.
 Strong feelings towards an individual can lead to interest which compels you to scan photos of someone you may gossip about.
 As well as interest, professor Karen North described the intrigue in those who break social norms.
 Perhaps someone who has no shame in posing half-naked at a busy place.

 Instagram stalking – when do we seek help?